Border Guard Bangladesh: East Pakistan Rifles

-Bangladesh Liberation War 1971
+Bangladesh Liberation War

-During the Bangladesh Liberation War of 1971, nearly nine thousand of the members of the East Pakistan Rifles (EPR) turned against the Pakistan Army following the Declaration of Independence of Bangladesh at Kalurghat Radio Station, Chittagong.
-Eight hundred and seventeen EPR personnel were subsequently reported as being killed in action.
+During the Bangladesh liberation war, nearly 9,000 members of the East Pakistan Rifles turned against the Pakistan Army following the Declaration of Independence of Bangladesh in 1971 starting from Kalurghat Radio Station, Chittagong.
+817 Bengali EPR personnel reported to be killed in action.
 The East Pakistan Rifles were the border security and anti-smuggling force stationed in what was to become independent Bangladesh.
 It was commanded by Junior Commissioned Officers (JCO) at the company level.
 All EPR companies were based within 5 mi of the international boundary.
 There were two senior commissioned officers, seconded from the Pakistan Army in command of each Wing (battalion) of the EPR.
 In March 1971, there were 12 EPR Wings.
 The entire force according to CIA estimates had 10,000 enlisted personnel.
+However, other sources claim that the EPR had 16 wings and 13,000 to 16,000 personnel.

-At the outbreak of the Bangladesh Liberation War, the EPR were the first Bengali military unit to defect from the Pakistan forces; moving to Sholashahar and the main military cantonment, while calling on all Bengali soldiers to join them.
+At the outbreak of the Bangladesh War, the EPR were the first Bengali military unit to defect from Pakistani forces; moving to Sholashahar and the main military cantonment, while calling on all Bengali soldiers to join them.
 Reportedly West Pakistani officers serving with the EPR were executed by their Bengali colleagues.
-On 26 March, the Pakistan Army sent troops to suppress the EPR.
-The EPR ambushed them but the Pakistanis managed to encircle them.
-As a result, the EPR took heavy losses at Kumira.
+On 26 March, the Pakistan Army sent troops to suppress the EPR but, pro-independence EPR members ambushed them, killing 72 Pakistani troops and wounding many but the Pakistanis encircled them.
+As a result, the EPR took heavy losses but managed to retreat.
+Two personnel from the EPR, Nur Mohammad Sheikh and Munshi Abdur Rouf were awarded Bir Sreshtho the highest gallantry award of Bangladesh posthumously due to their sacrifice for the independence of the country.

+Bangladesh

 Bangladesh Rifles

 On 29 January 1972, the East Pakistan Rifles were renamed the Bangladesh Rifles with the officers seconded from Bangladesh Army.
-Bangladesh Rifles initially had 9 thousand personnel in 1971 which by 1973 had increased to 20 thousand.
-Bangladesh Rifles and Indian Border Security Forces exchanged fired near the Comilla-Tripura border throughout the entire month of December 1979.
-In 1996 Bangladesh Rifles personal had grown to 69 thousand.
+Initially with force of 9,000 personnel in early 1972, Sheikh Mujibur Rahman on general M. A. G. Osmani's suggestion, putted Bangladesh Rifles's directorate directly under army headquarters with orchestration of general Osmani in spite the force's jurisdiction was under the Ministry of Home Affairs.
+The BDR soldiers were dissatisfied with this prejudice and the excessive government funds going to Jatiya Rakkhi Bahini for curbing out the ongoing insurgency, and revolted on 15 February 1972.
+Rahman then uninstalled BDR directorate from army headquarters and appointed brigadier general Chitta Ranjan Dutta as the inaugural director general of BDR.
+By 1973 the size of BDR increased to 20,000 under Dutta's administration.
+Bangladesh Rifles and Indian Border Security Forces exchanged fire near the Comilla-Tripura border throughout the entire month of November 1979.
+In 1996, Bangladesh Rifles personnel had grown to 67 thousand.